 By the travel money company — most charge a transaction fee of up to 3% for using your credit card to pay for your currency.

-Ordering travel money online and in store both have different pros and cons:
+Ordering travel money online and in-store, have different pros and cons:

-Yes, this is known as preordering and it means:
+Yes, this is known as pre-ordering, and it means you:

-you will need to leave plenty of time for arrival if you have your currency delivered
+Need to allow plenty of time for arrival

-If time is tight read our last minute travel guide to find out what your different options are.
+If time is tight, read our last-minute travel guide to find out what your options are.

 "Excellent website for currency exchange: I have used it many times, it is simple to use and very fast and clearly shows the best exchange rates in an instant.
 I would recommend it to anyone."

-Focus on the overall cost: do not just look for the highest exchange rate, because you could find a lower rate is better overall if commission and delivery charges are excluded.
+Focus on the overall cost: do not just look for the highest exchange rate, because you could find a lower rate is better overall if there are no commission and delivery charges.

 Do not use your credit card: use your debit card or simply swap your sterling cash into your chosen currency to avoid excessive credit card charges.

-Avoid cheap tricks: do not be swayed by companies offering 0% commission on travel money as this will apply to almost every travel money company.
+Avoid cheap tricks: do not be swayed by companies offering 0% commission on travel money as this applies to almost every travel money company.